-Prerequisite: Completion of all OTHA courses from the previous semester with a grade of "C" or better.
+Prerequisite: Completion of all OTHA courses from the previous semester with a grade of "C" or better and permission from the department.

 OTHA 2371 CAPSTONE: OCCUPATIONAL THERAPY SEMINAR

 This Capstone course engages the student in the discussion of professional issues and behaviors related to clinical practice and prepares the student for transition into the workforce.
 Emphasis will be placed on issues related to the treatment planning process, documentation formats, state licensing procedures, application and review for the national certification examination, reviewing medical, ethical and legal issues, and preparation for employment.